rk23sh/First-Step/README.md

 ### What's its use?
 ```
-It can be used to teach about alphabet, digit and some basic shape to kids.
+It can be used to teach alphabet, digit and some basic shape to kids.
 ```

 ### Pros and Cons